PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ### Performance Characteristics: Real Benchmarks

-Here are actual numbers from a 1,000-measure orchestral piece (29 instruments, 520,000 pitches):
+Here are actual numbers from a 1,000-measure orchestral piece (29 staves, 520,000 pitches):

 ```
 ╔═══════════════════════════════════════════════════════════╗